damienld22/whiskey-tasting-js/README.md

 - [ ] Handle ID of Tasting only on saved data
 - [ ] Error handling
 - [ ] Deploy (Via Github actions ?)
-- [ ] Configuration using environment variables (log level in tests)

 ### Optional